securenative/securenative-java-agent/README.md

 ### Notes:
 1. Make sure you're using the correct `jar` file!
 Maven repository contains various versions of the jar file, make sure you've downloaded the one marked **"with-dependencies"**.
-2. To run using JetBrains Intellij add the following command to `run/debug configurstion` --> `VM options`
+2. To run using JetBrains Intellij add the following command to `run/debug configuration` --> `VM options`
 ```bash
 -javaagent:/path/to/securenative-agent-with-dependencies.jar -jar /path/to/application.jar
 ```